 By looking at your hair’s condition, you can determine if your hair is strong enough if they don’t break easily, or if the hair isn’t very dry, or if you don’t have any weak or split ends.

 If you feel like they aren’t strong enough (which they probably won’t be), keep repairing your hair using the coconut hair oil mask twice a week.
 It will help improve the damage caused to your hair from coloring it the first time.

 Can I dye my hair again the next day?

 Using permanent hair dyes so frequently can damage your hair cuticles and make your hair porous.

-Hence it is best to let your hair and scalp repair itself from the last coloring session; otherwise, the hair dyes’ chemicals can also lead to some allergic reactions.
+Hence it is best to let your hair and scalp repair themselves from the last coloring session; otherwise, the hair dyes’ chemicals can also lead to some allergic reactions.